 Unlike many physical disabilities, a mental disability is often hidden from view — but this doesn’t make it okay for a California employer to discriminate against you on the basis of your mental disability.
-In fact, California offers robust safeguards for employees with a wide range of psychological disorders and mental conditions, such as depression, post-traumtic stress disorder, bipolar disorder, learning disabilites, etc.
+In fact, California offers robust safeguards for employees with a wide range of psychological disorders and mental conditions, such as depression, post-traumatic stress disorder, bipolar disorder, learning disabilities, etc.

 Too often, however, California employees still face discrimination from their employers due to their mental disability despite California’s legal protections.
 That’s why the employment law attorneys of The Rutten Law Firm, APC, have dedicated their practice to representing employees facing wrongful discrimination.
 The firm’s decades of experience and long track record of defending employees’ rights are evidence of our dedication to our clients.

 What Protections Does California Offer For Those Facing Mental Disability Discrimination?

 California’s Fair Employment and Housing Act (FEHA) has established strict guidelines for California employers regarding employees with mental disabilities.
 More robust than the protections offered under the federal Americans with Disabilities Act (ADA), California law prevents employers from taking adverse action against any employee based on their mental disability; protected mental disabilities range from mental retardation and learning disabilities to mental illness such as clinical depression and post-traumatic stress disorder (PTSD).